wptide/wptide/README.md

 #### Google Kubernetes Engine (GKE)

-All the Go routines are deployed with the same basic steps.
+All the goroutines are deployed with the same basic steps.
 Push the image to Google Container Registry (GCR), create the Kubernetes cluster, and then create a Kubernetes deployment.